Advertise Lake Vacation Rentals

 After spending days on the water, you may want to check out the surrounding area's numerous opportunities for entertainment.
 Bear Creek Reservoir is in Jackson County.
 The county is also home of the University of Georgia.
 Fall brings the campus to life as the Bulldog football team vies for the SEC title.
 The Georgia Museum of Art is also on the UGA campus.
 The permanent collection includes nineteenth and twentieth century American paintings, American, European, and Asian works on paper and the Samuel H. Kress Study Collection of Italian Renaissance paintings.
 The UGA Performing Arts Center has a yearly performing arts series offering different genres of dance and music.

 The Georgia Museum of Natural History is in Athens, a short jaunt from Bear Creek Reservoir.
 The collections of archaeological, biological, geological, and paleontological materials are studied by University of Georgia students and viewed by the public.
 The State Botanical Garden of Georgia is three miles from the UGA campus.
-It is made up of more than 300 acres, much of which borders the Middle Oconee River.
-There are specialty gardens, special collections, and a tropical conservatory, featuring a broad array of native and exotic plants.
-You can walk the more than five miles of nature trails pass through the natural areas of the Garden.
+More than 300 acres are included in the complex with portions bordering the Middle Oconee River.
+The Botanical Gardens feature special collections and specialty gardens.
+A tropical conservatory displays a broad array of native and exotic plants.
+Five miles of nature trails offer serene paths natural areas of the grounds.

 Just a short drive from Bear Creek Reservoir is the Crawford W. Long Museum.
 Dr. Long was the first to use ether for surgical anesthesia.
 His personal artifacts and documents as well as early anesthesia equipment are displayed in the Medical Museum.
 One of the buildings in the museum complex is the 1858 Pendergrass Store building houses a recreated 1840's doctor's office and apothecary shop.
 Exhibits on making medicine and early treatments help tell the story of an early country doctor and the obstacles he needed to overcome.